thatipamula-jashwanth/SmartEco/docs/products/Benchmarks/Regression.md

 | Lasso         | 0.051           | 0.0019            | 8,897         | 4,793,474                     | 0.8946   | 43.329    | 0.482           | 0.975           |
 | ElasticNet    | 0.016           | 0.0019            | 8,897         | 4,761,156                     | 0.7480   | 103.577   | 0.343           | 0.367           |

 ---

-## Key Insights

-- **Top Predictive Performance:** Extra Trees achieves the **highest R² (0.9803)** and lowest MSE, making it the most accurate model for SARCOS.
-- **Latency-focused Models:** SmartKNN maintains strong R² (0.9786) with **extremely low single-sample latency** (~0.143 ms), ideal for real-time robotics applications.
-- **Tree Ensembles:** Random Forest is accurate but expensive in training and single-sample prediction.
-- **Boosting Models:** XGBoost and LightGBM are very fast in training and batch throughput, with competitive R².
-- **Linear Models:** Ridge, Linear, Lasso, and ElasticNet provide **high throughput** but struggle with non-linear torque relationships.
-- **KNN:** Reasonable accuracy but high batch inference time (~0.87 s) due to brute-force nearest-neighbor computations.

----